Geong: Demographics

 At the time of the 2011 Indian census, there are 1,008 families in Geong.
 The population is 5,286, comprising 2,829 males and 2,457 females.
 The average sex ratio is 869, which is lower than Haryana state average of 879.
 The child sex ratio is 874, higher than the Haryana average of 834.
 The literacy rate of Geong village is 65.10% compared to 75.55% in Haryana.
 Male literacy is 75.58% and female literacy is 53.03%.
 In line with the Constitution of India and the Panchyati Raaj Act, Geong is administrated by a sarpanch (head of village) who is an elected representative of the village.

 The houses are mostly built of concrete.
-Most of the people who live in Geong are farmers; others works as potters, carpenters and blacksmith.
+Most of the people who live in Geong are farmers; others work as potters, carpenters and blacksmiths.
 Bulls are use for farming and other activities.

 The majority of the population are Jats but other cast are also there like Gurjar, Brahman, Nai, Chamar, Valmiki etc. Currently, Geong does not have any Schedule Tribe (ST) population.

 In Geong, the sun time varies by 24 minutes from IST.
 The native languages of Geong is Hindi, Haryanvi and Punjabi; most of the village people speak Haryanvi.